Pyrenees – Ariège chateau in the foothills

 What is for sale is the 16th century château/manor house (transformed into two gites) surrounded by 3500m² of gardens, veg patch, chicken run and sheep pasture.

 The manor house – which dates back to 1591 – has been renovated from top to bottom by a French Artisan.
 A carpenter by trade, he has crafted a beautiful six-bedroomed gite out of the top two floors and a cosy two-bedroomed gite on the lower floor.
 The owners currently let the two gites together as a – much sought-after – ‘very large gite’ which can accommodate 20 guests.
+It could easily be tweaked to serve as an upmarket B&B.

 As well as the quality of the woodwork, the house boasts an infinite variety of plasterwork, hand-made double-glazed windows, handmade parquet flooring and an excellent wood-fired central-heating system.
 In the main gite there are 6 bedrooms, 3 bathrooms, a vast kichen with seating for 16 people, an enclosed balcony, a spacious living room and various nooks and crannies.
 There is even a tower which has yet to be finished: the idea is to put a jacuzzi on each floor!